daT7F4/GranTurismoVisualizer/README.md

 # How to move around
 W,A,S,D: Move around

-Z,X: Zoom in, Zoom Out (you need to zoom in or else you won't see anything)
+Z,X / Scroll: Zoom in, Zoom Out (you need to zoom in or else you won't see anything)

 Arrow keys: Rotate

 Space: Turn on/off the replay

+1, 2: Change laps

+C: Change render mode

 # Where to get the data from
 Code I had published (GranTurismoRecorder)